Harsh Vardhan to take charge as WHO Executive Board Chairman tomorrow

 He had asserted that the country has done well in dealing with the disease and is confident of doing better in the months to come.

-India is set to take over the chairmanship of the Executive Board amid growing calls, including by US President Donald Trump, to investigate how the coronavirus originated in China''s Wuhan city and subsequent action by Beijing.
+India is set to take over the chairmanship of the Executive Board amid growing calls, including by US President Donald Trump, to investigate how the coronavirus originated in China's Wuhan city and subsequent action by Beijing.